onymea55/1010/README.md

 ```

 ### Train a model ###
 You can train a model choosing your own parameters (learning rate, epsilon decay...).
+This will register the model you trained in results/\[name_of_your_session]/model.pth.
 To do so use:
 ```bash
 python train.py [options] SESSION_NAME